Ross McWhirter

 Alan Ross McWhirter (12 August 1925 – 27 November 1975) was, with his twin brother, Norris, the cofounder of the 1955 Guinness Book of Records (known since 2000 as Guinness World Records) and a contributor to the television programme Record Breakers.
-He was killed by the Provisional Irish Republican Army (IRA) in 1975.
+He was assassinated by the Provisional Irish Republican Army (IRA) in 1975.

 Early life

 McWhirter was the youngest son of William McWhirter, editor of the Sunday Pictorial, and Margaret "Bunty" Williamson.
 He was born at 10 Branscombe Gardens, Winchmore Hill, in London.
 In 1929, as William was working on the founding of the Northcliffe Newspapers Group chain of provincial newspapers, the family moved to Aberfoyle, in Broad Walk, Winchmore Hill.
 Ross McWhirter was educated at Chesterton School, Seaford, Marlborough College and Trinity College, Oxford.

 Between 1943 and 1946, Ross served as a sub-lieutenant with the Royal Naval Volunteer Reserve aboard a minesweeper in the Mediterranean.
 McWhirter maintained his home and Guinness Publishing business in the Middlesex area as it became the Municipal Borough of Edmonton, then London Borough of Enfield, and finally as part of Greater London in 1965.